 Start low and progress slowly.

-- If you’re just beginning to exercise, start cautiously and progress slowly.
-If you have an injury or a medical condition, consult your doctor or an exercise therapist for help designing a fitness program that gradually improves your range of motion, strength, and endurance.
+- If you’re beginning to exercise, start cautiously and progress slowly.
+If you have an injury or a medical condition, consult your doctor or an exercise therapist for help in designing a fitness program that gradually improves your range of motion, strength, and endurance.

 Build activity into your daily routine.

 - Finding time to exercise can be a challenge.
-To make it easier, schedule time to exercise as you would any other appointment.
+To make it easier, schedule time to apply as you would any other appointment.
 Plan to watch your favorite show while walking on the treadmill, read while riding a stationary bike, or take a break to go for a walk at work.

 Plan to include different activities.

 - Different activities (cross-training) can keep exercise boredom at bay.
-Cross-training using low-impact forms of activity, such as biking or water exercise, also reduces your chances of injuring or overusing one specific muscle or joint.
+Cross-training using low-impact forms of action, such as biking or water exercise, also reduces your chances of injuring or overusing one specific muscle or joint.